 Dark and cloudy one morning, the six said individuals prepared to go up the mountain.
-Ruff and Tuff chased each other around in circles, stretching their legs, as they put it, Hiccup thought that that was just their excuse to goofball.
-Snotlout was explaining to a grinning Fishlegs on how fun this all would be, and he turned to Hiccup and called over to him, "This'll be fun, hey cous?"
+Ruff and Tuff chased each other around in circles; stretching their legs, as they put it; Hiccup thought that that was just their excuse to goofball.
+Snotlout was explaining to a grinning Fishlegs about how fun this all would be, and he turned to Hiccup and called over to him, "This'll be fun, hey 'cuz?"

 Hiccup rolled his eyes and called over, "Yeah, sure."
 He sighed and muttered to himself, "Pain, love it."
 Hiccup himself wasn't too excited about this hike.
 He usually thought of himself as a rather unpersuadable person, but lately Snotlout had been proving him otherwise.
 His cousin now had a habit of including him in all the teens' activities, which included this one.

-Hiccup liked walking, he liked walking a lot more than other Vikings.
-He used to just walk around aimlessly in the woods, away from disapproving stares, taunting teens and a frustrated father.
-He'd collect his thoughts during his walks and had always found it calming out in nature.
+Hiccup liked walking—he liked walking a lot more than other Vikings.
+He used to just walk aimlessly around the woods, away from disapproving stares, taunting teens, and a frustrated father.
+He'd collect his thoughts during his walks; he always found it calming out in nature.
 This hike, he groaned, would be anything but, because of one thing.

 Yep, his prosthetic.

 The Vikings always found it pretty cool to have a missing limb.
 Missing a limb meant that you had to have done something courageous in order to have gotten so severely injured.
 Hiccup had never really thought of the advantages of having one; he was too busy thinking about the disadvantages.